gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.

 Gumption had started coming by a few months later.
-His family hadn't brought him---the village goats weren't bookish people---and at first Maddy had resented him intruding into her magical world of stories and long-ago science.
+His family hadn't brought him—the village goats weren't bookish people—and at first Maddy had resented him intruding into her magical world of stories and long-ago science.
 But they started talking one day about the relative merits of mysteries versus adventures and hadn't stopped since.